mikky1sCp/Zkash/docs/WHITEPAPER.md

-# Zkash-0.1M — Technical Whitepaper
+# Zkash-1M — Technical Whitepaper

-**Report ID:** ZK-2025-02
+**Report ID:** ZK-2025-03
-**Version:** 2.0.0
+**Version:** 3.0.0
 **Status:** Reference / Educational
-**Params:** exactly 100,000
+**Params:** exactly 1,000,000

 ---

 ## Abstract

-**Zkash-0.1M** is a 4-layer feed-forward neural network with **exactly 100,000 trainable parameters** — a 10× scale-up of the Zkash-10K reference model.
-It is large enough to exhibit real overfitting, gradient pathologies, and regularization effects, yet small enough to train on a CPU in seconds and to reason about analytically.
-The parameter count is a hard constraint, not a round-off.
+**Zkash-1M** is a 4-layer feed-forward neural network with **exactly 1,000,000 trainable parameters** — a 10× scale-up of Zkash-0.1M and a 100× scale-up of Zkash-10K.
+It sits at the low end of "serious" model sizes: large enough to show genuine overfitting, gradient noise, and the benefits of regularization; small enough to train on a CPU and to analyze layer-wise statistics on a laptop.
+The parameter count is a hard constraint: **1,000,000 exactly**, not one more.

 ---

 ## 1. Motivation

-- **Scale study.** Direct successor to Zkash-10K (v1.0.0, 10,000 params).
-Same input/output interface, 10× capacity.
+- **Three-order-of-magnitude sweep.** Zkash-10K (v1) → Zkash-0.1M (v2) → Zkash-1M (v3) gives a clean study of how behavior scales across two decades of capacity.
-- **Real phenomena.** Unlike the 10K model, Zkash-0.1M can memorize small datasets, exhibit double-descent, and respond measurably to weight decay, dropout, and early stopping.
+- **Real overfitting.** At 1M params, the model will overfit a 4k-sample dataset in a few epochs without regularization.
+This is the first Zkash where regularization is not optional.
-- **Still inspectable.** 100,000 parameters is small enough to analyze per-layer spectra, gradient norms, and Hessian approximations on a laptop.
+- **Still inspectable.** A 1M-param MLP is small enough to compute full per-layer gradient norms, Jacobian spectra, and Hessian-vector products on CPU.
-- **Round number.** An exact budget enables apples-to-apples comparison across optimizers, schedules, and regularization schemes.
+- **Round number.** Exact 1M enables fair comparisons across optimizers, schedules, and quantized deployments.

 ---